ujr/swtools/doc/Tools.md

 and [sds][sds]).
 The downside is that such schemes potentially return a new buffer pointer on each append operation, and that such strings are easily confused with plain C strings.
-My implementation, *strbuf*, is an explicit string buffer with separate housekeepking.
+My implementation, [strbuf.c](../src/strbuf.c), is an explicit string buffer with separate housekeepking.

 By the way, both the book and the man page speak of *character* transliteration, but it really is *byte by byte* transliteration.
 With ASCII (and other one-byte-per-character encodings) this makes no difference.
 But with multi-byte encodings (e.g. UTF-8) this does make a difference, but I ignore it here.

+Examples of transliteration:

+- `translit a-z A-Z` — to upper case
+- `translit a-z b-za` — a Caesar shift
+- `translit a-zA-Z a | translit 0-9 n`
+- `translit -c a-z -` — replace all non-letters with a dash
+- `translit -c a-z` — delete all but lower-case letters
+- `translit ' \t\n' '\n'` — leave one world per line
+- `translit '\\'` — remove backslashes

 [sds]: https://github.com/antirez/sds
 [growable-buf]: https://github.com/skeeto/growable-buf